nrwl/nx/docs/shared/plugin-features/create-your-own-plugin.md

-# Nx Plugins and Devkit
+# Create Your Own Plugin

 Nx is like the VSCode of build tools.
 The core of Nx enables project and task graph creation and analysis, orchestration and execution of tasks, computation caching, and code generation.
 [Nx plugins](#nx-plugins) extend this functionality and are built on top of the underlying [Nx Devkit](#nx-devkit).